 is the three-space extension along the third line, like other extensions a big fuseki point which creates a base for the group and prevents White from attacking around the same point.
-Compared with the two-space extension, the three-space extension develops more quickly, but has the obvious defect at a where White can invade.
+Compared with the two-space extension, the three-space extension develops more quickly, but has the obvious defect at a where White can invade, one of the many three-space extension invasions.
 This is always a consideration when making the three-space extension.

 It is also possible to make the three-space extension on the fourth line.